-- I continued to leave this gap in the front for the next 3 layers of bricks.
+- I continued to leave this gap in the front for the next three layers of bricks.

 - After the third layer, I used angle irons to bridge the gap I had left and with the fourth level of bricks, I once again filled in the full square with the bricks.

 - After five levels of double thickness brickwork, I had finished the base and I would do no more bricks on the front.
 The remainder of the front would be composed from the steel door.
 For the remaining levels of bricks, the sides started back about 10 cm from the very front.
 This is to leave a ledge upon which the door will sit.

 - I continued with bricks until the height of the sides and back had reached about 1.15 meters.
 Along the way, I stuck little pieces of metal in the mortar between the bricks.
 These pieces of metal support the grates that are removable and hold the meat in the BBQ.

 Attaching the Door